rhel-labs/instruqt/eus-intro/02-preparing-eus/assignment.md

 <pre class=file>
 Red Hat Enterprise Linux release 8.4 (Ootpa)
 </pre>

+At this point, your system is not configured for EUS.
+If you were to run a `dnf update` with this configuration, your server would update to the latest minor version (RHEL 8.7 in this case).

+In order to see which releases are available for your system's current operating system, you will use the `subscription-manager` command:

 ```
 # show dnf list --updates | grep (for TOTAL PACKAGES)